Our Leadership Team

 CTL Team since 2012

-April Nakamura is the Student Activities Coordinator at William McKinley High School and the volunteer Head of Training for the Center for Tomorrow’s Leaders.
-Born and raised in Kaneohe, she graduated from Castle High School and received her Bachelor’s degree from UH Mānoa.
-She began her career at McKinley High School where she taught various subjects in Social Studies.
-She was also actively involved in extra-curricular activities, including class advisor and head coach for the Cheerleading Team.
-She also chaired McKinley High School’s 150th Anniversary Committee.
-In her volunteer role at CTL, she trains and mentors CTL staff, spearheads the development of curriculum and advises the Executive Director.
+April Nakamura is the Student Activities Coordinator at President William McKinley High School and the Deputy Executive Director for the Center for Tomorrow’s Leaders.
+Born and raised in He'eia, she graduated from Castle High School and UH Mānoa.
+She began her career at Farrington HS, then moved to McKinley where she taught various subjects in Social Studies and other disciplines.
+She was also actively involved in extracurricular activities, including advisorships and head coach for the Cheerleading Team.
+April chaired McKinley High School’s 150th Anniversary Committee and currently serves on the Board of Directors for Housing Hawaii's Future.

 Today's generation seems to bear a heavier burden of finding truth and balance in a world that can sometimes be full of contradictions, in a social/political environment that can feel unsafe, and in a time when social media has become our greatest influence.
 My hope to break through all of this is in our emerging leaders being raised in the Center for Tomorrow's Leaders—people of character, courage, compassion, and competence.
 This is why we do the work we do in CTL.